Electoral reform in New Zealand: Introduction of universal suffrage

 Universal male suffrage was introduced in 1879 by the passing of the Qualification of Electors Act, which abolished the previous requirement to own land.
 As such, all European men aged over 21 were now eligible to vote in New Zealand's elections.
 The only qualifiers to this were that to be eligible to vote, one must have resided in New Zealand for 12 months and in a specific electorate for 6 months.
 This had an immediate and profound effect on the number of registered voters as they rose from 82,271 (71%) of the adult European population in 1879 to 120,972 (91%) in 1881.
 Furthermore, this allowed for election of people of different class to Parliament, including many 'working men'.

-Under huge pressure from suffrage campaigners lead by Kate Sheppard, universal women's suffrage followed in 1893 with the passing of the Electoral Act 1893.
+Under huge pressure from suffrage campaigners led by Kate Sheppard, universal women's suffrage followed in 1893 with the passing of the Electoral Act 1893.
 With this, New Zealand became the first self-governing nation in the world to grant women the vote.
 However, women still had not gained the right to stand for Parliament.
 Women's suffrage only allowed women to vote for existing male candidates and as such, there was still a great deal of progress required until women had the same legal rights as men in these regards.